-Ste Action

-p

-1. Create a new empty database and configure it to your preferences, making sure to configure the correct character set and collation.
-The exact method you use to create the database is not important to this discussion, therefore use the most
+Ste p Action 1.
+1 Create a new empty database and configure it to your preferences, making sure to configure the correct character set and collation.
+The exact method you use to create the database is not important to this discussion, therefore use the most convenient or familiar method.
+For example the MariaDB SQL command to create a new database called 'ea1558' is: